Connect with us

 The governor’s campaign has accused his Democratic challenger Brandon Presley, who has served 15 years on the Public Service Commission, of illegally accepting campaign contributions from companies that had business before the commission.
 One company highlighted in Reeves’ public complaints gave Presley at least $16,500 in campaign donations.

-Presley did vote to grant the company approval for a project, but he and others — one of his Republican colleagues on the commission — maintain accepting the contributions did not violate state law.
+Presley did vote to grant the company approval for a project, but he and others — including one of his Republican colleagues on the commission — maintain accepting the contributions did not violate state law.

 READ MORE: Solar company’s donations to Brandon Presley appear legal.
 But should he have accepted them?